Offcuts

 That's right, my knowledge-thirsty music-freaks with no lives, after several hours of programming, using Yahoo's freely available Answers API service, TheWhippinpost fired hundreds of music-making questions at it and gathered together all the answers submitted by Yahoo's community into one place, here.

-You'll rarely read posts from me urging you to check out an artist at all costs - In fact, this is the first time I believe.
-But when I do, you should take it seriously.
+You'll rarely read posts by me urging you to check-out an artist - in fact, this is the first - but when I do, you're in for an intimate education.

 It's been a while since I last read a good 'ole warez debate on the forums.

-Think of any popular brand in software - Cubase, Reason, FruityLoops, Photoshop, Dreamweaver etc. - and you will see a brand owing at least some of its success to the "freedom-fighters" of the web: the software crackers.
+Think of any popular brand in software - Cubase, Reason, FruityLoops, Photoshop, Dreamweaver etc - and you see a brand owing at least some of its success to the "freedom-fighters" of the web: the software crackers.

-A side to the warez debate that often goes overlooked is it can potentially be worth $millions to the right company, with the right software.
+A side to the software piracy debate that is often overlooked is the scene can potentially be worth $millions to the right company with the right software.
 I'm gonna show you how this works using a forum post written by a member called Prime:

-I was watching a Reason tutorial video the other day and there was this dude who obviously hadn't learnt the art of video editing... 'cos there wasn't any!
-What we're left watching is this guy sitting at his PC, figuring out where to go with this sample that was looping... and looping... and looping!
+I was watching a Reason tutorial video the other day and there was this dude who obviously hadn't learnt the art of editing video... 'cos there wasn't any!
+We're left watching this guy sitting at his PC figuring out where to go with this sample that was looping... and looping... and looping!

 We've already discussed a few tips to find the key of a song which invlolved mainly trial and error.